 The Origins of Corned Beef and Cabbage

-Even if you aren’t Irish you’ve probably enjoyed, or at least heard of, corned beef and cabbage — a dish traditionally eaten on St. Patrick’s Day.
-I’m Irish and every March 17th, my mom cooks corned beef and cabbage, with a side of potatoes, and bakes Irish Soda Bread.
+Even if you aren’t Irish, you’ve probably enjoyed, or at least heard of, corned beef and cabbage — a dish traditionally eaten on St. Patrick’s Day.
+I’m Irish and every March 17th, my mom cooks corned beef and cabbage, with a side of potatoes, and bakes Irish soda bread.
 I felt it was safe to assume that since St. Patrick’s Day is the only day of the year we eat this meal that it was a traditionally Irish dish.
 To my surprise, corned beef and cabbage did not originate from Ireland – and the meal isn’t actually Irish at all.
-Here I’m going to share with you exactly what corned beef and cabbage is and why we eat it on St. Patrick’s Day.
+Here's exactly what corned beef and cabbage is and why we eat it on St. Patrick’s Day.

 Corned beef and cabbage’s popularity took shape during Irish immigration to the United States.
 Pork was the preferred meat in Ireland since it was cheap — if you’ve ever been to an Irish diner you’ve most likely seen Irish bacon on the menu.
-In Ireland, cattle were expensive so they weren't slaughtered for food unless they were old or injured; they were important for milk and dairy production and farming.
+In Ireland, high price of cattle meant the animals weren't slaughtered for food unless they were old or injured; they were too important for milk and dairy production and farming.
 In contrast, beef was inexpensive in the United States.

-When the Irish immigrated to the U.S. they often faced discrimination and lived in slums alongside groups like the Jews and Italians.
+When the Irish immigrated to the U.S., they often faced discrimination and lived in slums alongside Jewish and Italian groups.
 It was at Jewish delis and lunch carts that the Irish experienced corned beef and noticed its similarity to Irish bacon.
 Cooking the corned beef with cabbage was another choice based on cost efficiency.
-Even better, the entire meal could be cooked in one pot making the dish cheap, easy to make, and let’s not forget — tasty.
+Even better, the entire meal could be cooked in one pot, making it cheap, easy to prepare, and, let’s not forget, — tasty.

-Looking to enjoy some corned beef and cabbage this St. Patrick’s Day (and don’t feel like cooking)?
-Head to Rory Dolan’s Restaurant and Bar in Yonkers.
-They cook and serve corned beef and cabbage all year round and it’s a special every Thursday night (with the exception of July and August).
+Looking to enjoy some corned beef and cabbage this St. Patrick’s Day without heading to the kitchen?
+Venture over to Rory Dolan’s Restaurant and Bar in Yonkers, which cooks and serves corned beef and cabbage all year round and is a special every Thursday night (with the exception of July and August).
 According to owner Rory Dolan, his customers expect it.

 In preparation for St. Paddy’s Day festivities, Rory Dolan’s is cooking 2,000 pounds of corned beef!
-“I have a pot as big as a car,” said Dolan.
+“I have a pot as big as a car,” says Dolan.
 He expects to serve between 1,200 and 1,400 plates of corned beef and cabbage during the Irish holiday alone.
-Trust me, if anyone knows how to make a good corned beef and cabbage, it’s these guys.
+Trust me, if anyone knows how to make a good corned beef and cabbage, it’s him.